piatoss3612/LibroLink/README.md

 ## Daily Limit Control

 - The Daily Limit Control feature will limit the number of transactions a user can perform in a day.
-- We can use another approach to limit the gas usage per day, though counter is more intuitive and easier to implement.
+- We can use another approach like limiting the gas usage per day, though counter is more intuitive and easier to implement.
 - Gas usage limit will be handled in advanced guides.

 ### 1. Create a DailyLimit contract